-A clergyman, physician and farmer, he was directly involved in establishing the Baptist and then the Church of Christ movements in Somerset County.
+A clergyman, physician and farmer, Jonas was directly involved in establishing the Disciples of Christ movement in Somerset County.
 Later, he and his wife and large family were pioneer settlers of Illinois and Iowa before alcohol addiction brought on his sad demise.

 When the fatherless Jonas reached the age of 14, in August 1817, John Gephart was appointed as his legal guardian.
 That same year, he was a charter member when "Professor Charles Wheeler and Rev. Dr. Estep organized a church of immersed believers at Somerset," said the 1906 book History of Bedford and Somerset Counties Pennsylvania with Genealogical and Personal History, by E. Howard Blackburn.
 "This was the Baptist church of Somerset.
 So far as is known, its charter members were Mary Ogle, Mary Morrison, Mary Graft (the three Marys), Jacob Graft, Isaac and Elizabeth Husband, Samuel Trent, Catherine Carr, Jonas and Martha Younkin, George Probst, Alexander and Nellie Hunter, Susan Stewart, Peggy May, Betsey Kimberly, Sallie Lichtenberger, Dr. Norman and Eliner Bruce, Peter and Barbara Loehr, Jacob and Nancy Sayler."

-This couple produced 10 children -- Elvina Younkin, Uriah Younkin, Archibald Younkin, Walter Younkin, Alexander Younkin, Edwin Younkin, Emily Ogle Howe, Mary Elizabeth "Mate" Parshall, Aaron Schrock Younkin and Austin Younkin.
+This couple produced 10 children -- Elvina Younkin, Uriah Younkin, Archibald Campbell Younkin, Walter S. Younkin, Alexander C. Younkin, Dr. Edwin Younkin, Emily Ogle Howe, Mary Elizabeth "Mate" Parshall, Aaron Schrock Younkin and Austin Younkin.

 The Younkins' home in the late 1820s was in the Borough of Somerset.
 Sadness enveloped the family in late October 1828 when daughter Elvina died in infancy, having lived for only two months.
 A brief notice of her demise was published in the Somerset Herald.

-Circa 1830, Jonas was widely respected for the many hats he wore -- as a farmer and physician as well as a teacher and minister at the Lutheran and Reformed school and church at the crossroads on the David Ream farm at Ursina, Somerset County.
+Circa 1830, Jonas was widely respected in the small farming community for the many hats he wore -- as a farmer and physician as well as a teacher and minister at the Lutheran and Reformed school and church at the crossroads on the David Ream farm at Ursina, Somerset County.
 This was in a "community in an early day when all the Younkin's spoke the Pennsylvania Dutch," recalled cousin Dr. Jesse "Noble" Younkin of the family of Isaac and Rebecca (Walter) Younkin, in a speech delivered at the 1936 Younkin National Home-coming Reunion in Kingwood, Somerset County, and reprinted in the inaugural Christmas 1937 edition of the Younkin Family News Bulletin.

 He had no formal training in medicine but rather learned by observing others and creating home grown remedies.
 His approach was considered "the New School, as it was known in those days," said a profile of son Edwin in the American Medical Journal.
 "The reformed practice in that day was in its crudity, and physicians, from necessity, dug their own roots, gathered their own herbs, and prepared their own medicines....
 He had his drug-mill, which was made from a section of a large gum tree that in its hollow cavity had fixed two large-mill-stones, and which were made to run by a hand-sweep.
 [Son] Edwin took much delight in gathering drugs, which grew abundantly in the mountains and valleys, and, after drying, they were ground in the mill."
 The son "was literally born and reared in a physician's office, where he gained a practical knowledge of medical botany and the methods of compounding drugs according to his father's art."

-Cousin Dr. Noble Younkin said that Jonas' son Edwin and daughter Emily "went among the hills and gathered the roots and herbs with which [their] father compounded all his medicine.
+Cousin Dr. Noble Younkin wrote that Jonas' son Edwin and daughter Emily "went among the hills and gathered the roots and herbs with which [their] father compounded all his medicine.
 Dr. Jonas Younkin, [the] father, possessed a big blue bottle at that time and from that bottle he sold, skunk oil, bear grease and rattlesnake oil and turtle oil and goose grease and earth worm oil and many other kinds of oil, all owing to what the customer called for, and all out of the same bottle."